owenjnr21/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](missingimage.png)

 ### Reflection ###

+*At the start of the project, I found it much more easy to understand the coding of this project as it was not that complex.
+However as the step went on it became abit difficult to understand.
+There could be improvement on the coding and the building of the guitar if there was extra time to do so.*

 *Describe the parts of your project you felt were most successful and the parts that could have done with improvement, whether in terms of outcome, process, or understanding.*